 What To Do With Vegetable Pulp

-1. Extra Flavour In Your Burgers
+1. Add Extra Flavour to Your Burgers

-2. Save It For Vegetable Stock
+2. Save It for Vegetable Stock

-You probably won’t get enough in a single batch but you can collect it in the freezer along with any other vegetable scraps you have to make really delicious vegetable stock.
+You probably won’t get enough in a single batch, but you can freeze juice pulp along with any other vegetable scraps you have to make really delicious vegetable stock.

-3. Add It To An Omelette
+3. Add It To an Omelette

 4. Use It To Make Muffins